Ancient Arab Wisdom for Healing the Colon

 Senna Leaves (السنا مكي)

-Should be used in moderation and not for long-term use
+It should be used in moderation and not for long-term use.

 Cumin (كمون)